-If you’re looking for new recruits, the chances are you’ll engage the services of a recruitment agency, advertise on well-known job sites, take a slot with specialist publications and maybe post something on LinkedIn.
+If you’re looking at recruiting tech talents, the chances are you’ll engage the services of a recruitment agency, advertise on well-known job sites, take a slot with specialist publications and maybe post something on LinkedIn.
 There’s nothing wrong with doing any of these.
 They can often get you brilliant results, but they’re not the only way of finding fresh talent.
 In fact, they might not even be the most effective, or give you the best value-for-money.

 So, let’s look at some of the other options out there you might want to consider.